nicoboyce/ds/nico.md

 # Nico Boyce is the leader of Deltastring Ltd.

 Nico has been hacking and building software since the mid nineties, starting out with a scavenged Zenith SupersPort and a Nokia 2110.
-An early project was porting an ELIZA implementation found on an old 5¼" floppy to TI Basic.
+An early project was porting an ELIZA implementation, found on an old 5¼" floppy, over to TI Basic.
 Find another Zendesk engineer with over 25 years experience building chatbots!

 He studied photonics at the University of Southampton before taking a hard left with his career and working in the world of bars and restaurants for a decade.